Midwife Malpractice Lawsuits

 Midwife malpractice happens most often when the CNM fails to recognize the complexity of a problem, and midwives attempt to deliver the baby without hospital intervention.
 Parents who are lured with the hope of a “natural” birth may not recognize the services that medical doctors and surgeons can provide.
 For instance, a CNM cannot perform a c-section.
 Yet, this is precisely what could have saved the child’s life.
 The case should have been referred to a hospital immediately when it was discovered that the birth was a breech.

-The Tampa attorneys at the office of Masterson, Hoag & Smith have helped Florida residents after a doctor or hospital failed to follow the standard of care.
+The St. Petersburg attorney at the office of Masterson & Hoag, P.A. have helped Florida residents after a doctor or hospital failed to follow the standard of care.
 If you’ve been injured, please give us a call or talk to us online.